SOFIA-USRA/sofia_redux/README.rst

-Currently, the SOFIA instruments supported by this package are the FORCAST and FLITECAM imaging and spectroscopic instruments, the FIFI-LS integral field spectrometer, and the HAWC+ imaging and polarimetric instrument.
+Currently, the SOFIA instruments supported by this package are the FORCAST and FLITECAM imaging and spectroscopic instruments, the FIFI-LS integral field spectrometer, the HAWC+ imaging and polarimetric instrument, and the EXES high resolution spectrometer.

 SOFIA raw and processed data can be accessed from the `SOFIA archive <https://irsa.ipac.caltech.edu/applications/sofia/>`__.